yuyu2172/markdown-include/README.md

 also means that if you want to preserve the original order, you have to pay attention to the order in which you specify the lines.

+If there are leading tabs and spaces before the include statement, all the lines of the included file get prepended the same number of tabs, so includes to indented sections get automatically indented.

 ## Configuration

 The following settings can be specified when initialising the plugin.